HITECHCRIME/HC_SG223_Circles/README.md

 for wishes that won't be fulfilled

 salt it out
-sort it out, damn rituals
+sort it out, damn you father of rituals

 get to the crib all wrong
 get to the crib all wrong yeah